Clearer thinking through writing.

 Scrabble tiles spelling "BE HERE NOW" on a white background.

 I bring nature to your writing space for a sense of peace and perspective.
-Scientific researchsupports that visual contact with nature may improve people’s well-being.
+Scientific research supports that visual contact with nature may improve people’s well-being.
 And bird song may have a positive impact on mental health.
 Benefits may include:

 • reduced stress